-To help military members in such situations, each of the services has developed a program which allows military members to be re-assigned, or temporarily deferred from assignment if they have a severe family hardship which absolutely requires their presence to resolve.
+To help military members in such situations, each of the services has developed a program that allows military members to be re-assigned, or temporarily deferred from an assignment if they have a severe family hardship which requires their presence to resolve.
 The Air Force, Navy, Marine Corps, and Coast Guard call this program Humanitarian Assignments.
 The Army calls their program Compassionate Assignments.

 Exceptional Family Member Program

-While not a component of Humanitarian/Compassionate Assignments, the Exceptional Family Member Program or EFMP warrants special mention.
-EFMP was developed to make sure military family members (dependents) with special needs (medical, educational, etc.), receive the special attention they require.
+While not a component of Humanitarian/Compassionate Assignments, the Exceptional Family Member Program (EFMP) warrants special mention.
+EFMP was developed to make sure military family members (dependents) with special needs—medical, psychological, or educational—receive the special attention they require.
 A small part of this program is integrated into the military assignments system.

-To qualify for a Humanitarian Assignment consideration, a military member must have a documented and substantiated problem involving a family member, which is significantly more severe than other military members experience.
-"Family Member" is generally defined as spouse, child, father, mother, father-in-law, mother-in-law, person in loco parentis or other persons residing in the household who are dependent for over half of their financial support.
-In the Coast Guard, father-in-law, and mother-in-law do not qualify as family members for the purposes of Humanitarian Assignments.
+To qualify for a Humanitarian Assignment consideration, a military member must have a documented and substantiated problem involving a family member, which is significantly more severe than other military member's situation.
+"Family Member" is generally defined as spouse, child, father, mother, father-in-law, mother-in-law, a person in loco parentis or other persons residing in the household who are dependent for over half of their financial support.
+In the Coast Guard, father-in-law, and mother-in-law do not qualify as family members for Humanitarian Assignments.

 The Comptroller General has ruled that the military services cannot fund an assignment relocation for humanitarian reasons only.
 That means there must be a valid slot at the gaining base for the person's rank and job.
 For example, the Air Force would not be able to reassign an F-15 Fighter Aircraft Mechanic to a base that does not have slots for F-15 Fighter Aircraft Mechanics.
 However, sometimes a service will allow a member to re-train into a different job, to fill a required slot at the Humanitarian Assignment Location.